ManuPerezSan/WindowsVirtualDesktop/Readme.md

     The name of the output file file

 ## Requirements
-  An Azure subscription with Azure Active Directory
+  An Azure subscription with Azure Active Directory.
-  An App Id (App registration) with Reader role in the subscription Powershell Az or AzureRM not required
+  An App Id (App registration) with Reader role in the subscription.
+  Powershell Az or AzureRM not required.

 ## Output
     Save html report with name WVDTool.html in the same folder